 Welcome.
 My name is Ilja van Weringh.
 I am a teacher.
 I like learning.
-This blog is where I share the interesting things I find offline and online about Teaching, Technology and Thinking.
+This blog is where I share the interesting things I find offline and online about Teaching and Learning.
 Putting thoughts, ideas, quotes, resources, images and links together is my way of learning.

 Every teacher is a writer.
 We write texts of all lengths and in all styles.
 I find myself writing so much too, and in so many different contexts.
 As an Extended Essay supervisor (See my website here about the IB EE) I help students develop their research and academic writing craft.
 For quite a while now, I have explained the process to them with a graph which is based on my own feelings towards research and writing.
 Mind you, I love/hate it, but I will keep on doing it because the satisfaction, challenge and joy is greater than the hatred.
 I have finally committed this graph to the computer, rather than just whiteboards.
 So here it is: Continue reading

 Tom Sherrington (@teacherhead) is a good ‘education guru’.
 I like his straight talking and common sense approach, informed by a realistic approach to teaching and education research that really connects with what I think is important in education.

 He recently wrote this post about the PD needs of teachers (Teachers’ CPD needs are massive: it needs more time and more flexibility) which contained a great overview of what we are asking teachers to ‘develop’ in.
 I am copying the list here so that I remember to return to this, because that is the purpose of this blog for me, a personal and professional notebook about teaching and learning.
 So here is Tom’s list:Continue reading